It’s time for number 6 of 10 things I’d tell new Lightroom users. As promised, we are going to explore the Develop Module.

 Always start at the top and work your way down.
 In most cases.

-You have to find what works best (and be consistent) for your workflow.
-Theres that word again; “workflow”…
+You have to find what works best (and be consistent) for your Lightroom workflow.
+There’s that word again; “workflow”…

 See the gap on the left side of this Histogram (and the huge spike on the right)…